-Edward’s syndrome is a genetic defect that results in several abnormalities in the body of the babies born with condition.
+Edward’s syndrome is a genetic defect that results in several abnormalities in the body of the babies born with the condition.
 Babies with this chromosomal condition die soon after birth.
 There is no cure for the condition.
 It is also known as Trisomy 18 and affects one in five thousand live births.
-The possibility of a woman giving birth to a child with Edward's syndrome increases with the age of the pregnant woman.
+The possibility of a woman giving birth to a child with Edward's syndrome increases with the pregnant woman's age.

-While the condition is caused by a defect in chromosomes, it is not an inherited disease.
+While a defect in chromosomes causes the condition, it is not an inherited disease.
 In trisomy 18, the baby has three copies of chromosome number 18 instead of the requisite two.
-The error usually occurs during production of the sperm or the egg.
+The error usually occurs during the production of the sperm or the egg.
 It affects the normal growth of the baby.
-In 90% of the cases the defect has been attributed to the egg.
+In 90% of the cases, the defect has been attributed to the egg.
 The error occurs in cell division and is known as meiotic disjunction.

 Mosaic Trisomy 18

 A slightly less severe form of the condition, in mosaic trisomy 18 only some cells of the baby have an extra copy of chromosome 18.
 Depending on the number and type of cells affected, the disabilities will differ from baby to baby.
 About seven in ten babies with this condition may survive a year or more.
 In rare cases, where the disabilities are not very pronounced, the individual may survive into early adulthood but will never be able to function independently.

 This is the least severe form of the condition.
 In partial trisomy 18 only a section of the additional chromosome 18 is present rather than the entire additional chromosome.
 The severity of the baby’s disabilities will depend on the part of the chromosome present in the cells and the number of cells with the chromosomal defect.
 Partial trisomy 18 can be inherited when a parent carries a rearrangement of genetic material between two chromosomes, called a balanced translocation.